Table of Contents

 NxCore uses a common Major.Minor.Build versioning system.
 The build date and time are also included with the version number.
 NxCoreAPI will archive the current version in a seperate directory whenever the Major or Minor version number changes.
 This allows you to easily compare changes to any include files or text files, and also allows you to run new versions alongside of older version giving you confidence and control over the upgrade schedule.

-C:\Program Files\Nanex\NxCoreAPI\Version\2.3
+C:\Program Files\Nanex\NxCoreAPI\Version\2.6

 C:\Program Files\Nanex\NxCoreAPI\

-The 2.2 version files would still be available in the version subdirectory that was created when it was installed:
+The 2.5 version files would still be available in the version subdirectory that was created when it was installed:

-C:\Program Files\Nanex\NxCoreAPI\Version\2.2
+C:\Program Files\Nanex\NxCoreAPI\Version\2.5

-So the current version is always found in 2 places: the main NxCoreAPI directory, and it's version subdirectory.
+So the current version is always found in 2 places: the main NxCoreAPI directory, and its version subdirectory.
 Use the main NxCoreAPI directory if you always want to process the latest version, and use a version subdirectory to control which version of NxCoreAPI.dll you use.

 NxCore Philosophy